pzhang87/motivation/README.md

-# motivation
+# motivation tool

-boring motivational tracker for me to do what I need to do
+## ideas to combine:
+* don't break the chain calendar
+* daily checklist of categories to hit

+## technologies used:
+* probably MEAN stack?